 Net realisable value is the estimated selling price in the ordinary course of business, less estimated costs of completion and estimated costs necessary to make the sale.
-The inventory of construction work-in-progress is not written down below cost if flats /properties are expected to be sold at or above cost.
+The inventory of construction work-in- progress is not written down below cost if flats /properties are expected to be sold at or above cost.

-f) Revenue from contract or services with customer and other streams of revenue concluded that it is the principal in its revenue arrangements because it typically controls the goods and services before transferring them to the customers.
+f) Revenue from contract or services with customer and other streams of revenue DELHI expects to be entitled in exchange for those goods or services.
+The Company has generally concluded that it is the principal in its revenue arrangements because it typically controls the goods and services before transferring them to the customers.

-Revenue from contracts with customers is recognised when control of the goods or services are transferred to the customer at an amount that reflects the consideration to which the Company expects to be entitled in exchange for those goods or services.
-The Company has generally i) Revenue from contract with customers:
+Revenue from contracts with customers is recognised when control of the good transferred to the customer at an amount that reflects the consideration to which the company i) Revenue from contract with customers: